squid-cache/squid-cache.github.io/Features/SslBump.rst

  /!\ By default, most user agents will warn end-users about a possible man-in-the-middle attack.

+{X} WARNING: {X} HTTPS was designed to give users an expectation of privacy and security.
+Decrypting HTTPS tunnels without user consent or knowledge may violate ethical norms and may be illegal in your jurisdiction.
+Squid decryption features described here and elsewhere are designed for deployment with user consent or, at the very least, in environments where decryption without consent is legal.
+These features also illustrate why users should be careful with trusting HTTPS connections and why the weakest link in the chain of HTTPS protections is rather fragile.
+Decrypting HTTPS tunnels constitutes a man-in-the-middle attack from the overall network security point of view.
+Attack tools are an equivalent of an atomic bomb in real world: Make sure you understand what you are doing and that your decision makers have enough information to make wise choices.

 == Squid Configuration ==

 Here is a sample squid.conf excerpt with SSL Bump-related options: